MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 cordova platform ls
 ```

-If you're running an older Android and/or iOS platform than is mentioned above, and would be open to upgrading, you can easily do so by running the following commands (omitting a platform if it isn't neccessary):
+If you're running an older Android and/or iOS platform than is mentioned above, and would be open to upgrading, you can easily do so by running the following commands (omitting a platform if it isn't necessary):

 ```shell
 cordova platform update android